 The Liver is an important organ of the digestive system, located below the diaphragm on the right side of the abdomen.
 It performs many crucial bodily functions, including blood purification, production of bile which helps in the process of digestion, processing of nutrients and producing proteins which aid in blood-clot etc. It is important that we know the ways and means by which we can ensure that our liver is healthy and functioning properly.

 We need to be aware of the common liver disorders and their preventive and curative measures.
-Fortis Hospital is one of the leading liver treatment hospitals in India equipped with the latest facilities and qualified staff who are proficient in treating all types of liver disorders.
+Fortis International Care is one of the leading liver treatment hospitals in India equipped with the latest facilities and qualified staff who are proficient in treating all types of liver disorders.
 Let us take the example of a very common disorder affecting the liver, known as Fatty Liver disease.

 What is Fatty Liver Disease?

 Fatty Liver disease, or non-alcoholic liver disease, is a condition which is extremely common in India due to the prevalence of diabetes and an unhealthy and sedentary lifestyle.
-If the population of patients getting admitted to a particular hospital is closely examined, the incidence of a fatty liver disease is almost 40%.
+If the population of patients getting admitted to a particular hospital is closely examined, the incidence of fatty liver disease is almost 40%.
 In the case of diabetics who are on long-term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
 In the years to come, fatty liver disease and liver failure are predicted to be the leading causes of liver problems and related complications in our country.

-Fatty liver can be described as an inflammation or deposition of fat in the liver.
+Fatty liver can be described as inflammation or deposition of fat in the liver.
 There are no evident symptoms of fatty liver, so having a fatty liver alone will not produce any symptoms or signs that can be diagnosed.
 Therefore, it is usually diagnosed during a routine health check-up or during an ultrasound scan for other complications.